Meet the Consultants

 Kelly Chrestman, Ph.D., Senior Military Behavioral Health Psychologist

 Hello!
 I am a licensed clinical psychologist leading EBP Clinical Support Services at CDP.
 It is my job to provide consultation support to clinicians trained in EBPs and to work with the CDP team to find new and better ways to link clinicians with traditional, as well as innovative resources that will help them implement EBPs more effectively.
 Before coming to CDP, I worked with Dr. Edna Foa at the University of Pennsylvania where we trained numerous students and mental health professionals from the United States and other countries in techniques for treating PTSD and other anxiety disorders.
 I am particularly interested in complications and co-morbidities that can sometimes make EBPs more challenging to implement.
-I currently live near Ft.
-Knox, KY with my son and my husband, who is on Active Duty with the US ARMY MEDDAC.
-Of course, this will change with our next duty station.
-You never know, we could become neighbors!
+I currently live in San Antonio, TX with my son and my husband, who is retired from the Army.
 You can contact me at kelly.chrestman.ctr@usuhs.edu.

 Click to see my CDP bio.

-Jenna Ermold, Ph.D., Assistant Director, Training, Technology and Telehealth
+Jenna Ermold, Ph.D., Associate Director, Training, Technology and Telehealth

 Hello!
-I am a licensed clinical psychologist and the Assistant Director of Training, Technology and Telehealth at CDP.
-In my current role, I develop online training materials for behavioral health clinicians to improve competency in working with military members and their families.
+I am a licensed clinical psychologist and the Associate Director of Training, Technology and Telehealth at CDP.
+In my current role, I oversee the development of online training materials for behavioral health clinicians to improve competency in working with military members and their families.
 I am trained by CDP to provide consultation in a variety of EBPs; however, at this time, I primarily provide consultation on PE for PTSD.
-I have been with the Center since 2006 and have experience providing PE consultation with active duty and DoD civilian behavioral health providers, active duty psychology interns, and community mental health providers.
-I currently hail from Olympia, WA and enjoy spending time with my three kids, skiing, hiking, and trying to surf.
+I have been with the Center since 2006 and have experience providing PE consultation with active duty, DoD/VA civilian behavioral health providers, active duty psychology interns, and community mental health providers.
+I currently hail from Colorado and enjoy spending time with my three kids, skiing, hiking, and paddleboarding.
 You can contact me at jenna.ermold.ctr@usuhs.edu.

 Click to see my CDP bio.